-The last time we went to Disney World, my family brought along four cell phones, four Mac laptops, two iPods, and an iPad.
-Just so you know, my husband and I are both teachers in an Alabama school system that rents Mac computers to students.
-We didn’t actually purchase three of those Macs, thank goodness, and the only one that actually belongs to us, my husband won in a contest.
+The last time we went to Disney World, my family brought along five cell phones, three Mac laptops, two iPods, and two iPads.
 Given all those devices, it would be rather hypocritical for me to give the following advice without admitting up front that we are a family deeply wired into technology.
-So what is the one thing you need less of on your Disney vacation?
-Electronic devices.
+Planning a first trip to Disney World?
+The one thing you need less of on your Disney vacation are electronic devices.

 Having just said to dump your phone and put away your ear buds, there is a definitely a place for electronic products on a Disney vacation.

 Some people actually have to check in with the office using their computer on vacation.
 I checked my e-mail daily so I wouldn’t return to a pile of 450 e-mails, which I knew would only add to my DDS (Disney Depression Syndrome) upon my return to reality.
 You may not like it, but you might have to spend a necessary portion of your vacation tied to a computer for work.

 Our drive to Orlando is eight hours one way not including stops.
 I am very grateful for the electronics in my children’s hands as we journey to Disney.
 We have a DVD player in the car, for which I’d like to thank the Ford company and my car payment-making husband for aiding my travel sanity.
 If you’ve ever had to punish or babysit arguing children trapped in a car, you know what I mean.
 It’s nice to let the kids watch a movie or play some video games while you make your way to Disney.